PaasmerIoT/cloud-SDK-IOS/README.md

 # Paasmer Cloud SDK for iOS

-The Paasmer Cloud SDK  for iOS is an easy-to-use wrapper for the Paasmer REST API, providing a clear, type-safe way for your Android app to interact with connected products, all via the Paasmer Cloud.
+The Paasmer Cloud SDK  for iOS is an easy-to-use wrapper for the Paasmer REST API, providing a clear, type-safe way for your iOS app to interact with connected products, all via the Paasmer Cloud.
 SDK features include:
 - User sign up and sign in.
 - Getting a list of a devices.